Where We Work

 - Firstly, because the need is great.
 Many, many families simply don’t have even the most basic things necessary to support the healthy development of a child.
 Malawi is ranked 170 out of 188 on the UN Human Development Index.
 This score is worked out using data on health, education and income.

 - And secondly, because of relationships.
-We believe that for things to work well, quality relationships are a must.
+For things to work well, quality relationships are a must.
 We have found ourselves among good friends in Malawi.

 We’re always asking ourselves, ‘What will Malawi be like as a place to live for children in 10 years time?’